This easy-to-make dessert uses simple ingredients.

 - Mix in the remaining ingredients until smooth.

-- Pour into a pie crust and bake (per the recipe below.)
+- Pour into a pie crust and bake until golden brown (per the recipe below.)

-You’ll know it’s done when it has a browned caramelized sugar coating with a very slightly “jiggly” center.
+You’ll know the pie is done when it has a browned caramelized sugar coating with a very slightly “jiggly” center.
 Insert a toothpick to make sure it comes out clean.

 How to Store